 Japan's Self-Defense Forces (SDF) are a unified military force consisting of ground, maritime, and air branches.
-Japan's constitution, ratified during the US Occupation following World War II (see p.
-8-9 of History and Myth), required a massive reduction to Japan's once powerful military as well as a fundamental shift from its aggressive wartime stance to a defensive posture.
+Japan's Constitution, ratified during the US Occupation following World War II (see History and Myth), required a massive reduction to arrangements that permit the US to operate military bases in Japan (see History and Myth).
+In spring 2015, the US and Japan began negotiating a new agreement that would broaden Japan's ability to defend the US if attacked by a 3rd party.

+Japan's once powerful military as well as a fundamental shift from its aggressive wartime stance to a defensive posture.

-Japan's national defense since World War II has also been
+Japan's national defense since World War II has also been upheld through